 Graduate Assistantships or GA positions are available through university offices and departments, and are opportunities you apply to individually.
 GA positions include a stipend, health benefits, and tuition remission.
 The amount of tuition remission and stipend ranges will depend on whether the student is at the master’s or doctorate level and whether the assistantship is a 9.5-month or a 12-month position.

 GA positions do not become available on a regular schedule.
 They become available as students leave the positions (if the funding is still available) and when new positions are created (typically these are grant funded).
 All that to say you’ll see position postings at various points throughout the year and can apply as they become available.
-The best advice is to keep your eyes on the MLIS-Students Listserv (incoming students are automatically added in June) and posted on blogMLIS.
-An important thing to keep in mind is that many departments outside the libraries have GA positions and frequently request MLIS students.
-Those most frequently are put on the listserv or on the University Jobs page.
+The best advice is to keep your eyes on the University Jobs page for new opportunities.
+Keep in mind that many departments outside the libraries have GA positions.

 Assistantships are typically either full-time (20 hrs/week) or part-time (10 hrs/week) positions, and can be designated as either a teaching assistantship (TA), research assistantship (RA), or administrative assistantship (AA).
 Masters students typically hold administrative assistantships, and, more rarely, RAs or TAs.
 These positions include a stipend and some amount of tuition remission, as well as access to benefits.
 The amount of tuition remission varies depending on the assistantship, but a 20-hour GAship usually includes full tuition remission.